What kind of Rodent do I have?

 Gophers tend to create tunnels in a straight line between a tunnel and good feeding locations, such as a garden or fresh trees or plants.
 Gophers push dirt out of their tunnel at a 45-degree angle and then turn around and kick it out with their back legs.
 Tunnels are usually deeper in sandy soils than in clay soils.
 Gophers seal the openings to the burrow system with earthen plugs.
 One gopher may create several mounds in a day or as many as 300 mounds per year.
 Mounds are crescent-shaped and appear at the end of short lateral tunnels.

-Eyes – do not see well, but better than moles.
+|Eyes:||Do not see well, but better than moles.
 Gophers will come out of the ground in search for food and move dirt.
 Their eyes are used to light.|

-Teeth – Very Large, can apply up to 18,000lb per sq. inch.
+|Teeth:||Very large, can apply up to 18,000lb per sq. inch.
 Teeth grow very fast and their lips close behind the teeth.|

-Fur – Usually Brown in color with a white patch on the chest.|
+|Fur:||Usually brown in color with a white patch on the chest.|

 |Size:||6” to 13 “ in length.|

 The gopher has a fur lined pouch outside of the mouth, one on each side of its face.
 These pockets are used for carrying food.